Matt Parry

 So after a minor detour to study a BSc in Mathematics at King’s College London (graduating in 2000), Matt went on to the Royal Academy of Music for a PGDip in Performance.
 (Whilst doing his maths degree he had been living with an old schoolfriend who was at RAM and seemed to be having a lot more fun than Matt was, playing concerts and going to parties, rather than sitting alone in his bedroom doing equations.)
 Once at music college, Matt enjoyed world class tuition from the likes of Denis Wick, Dudley Bright, Sue Addison, John Wallace and James Watson, but it was Denis in particular, who spent at least as much time discussing business ideas with Matt as he did about telling him how to play the trombone, who perhaps planted the seed for founding his own publishing company: The Opus Pocus.

-From his very first experience of attending music college, Matt was struck by how concerned classical musicians are that this incredible sound-world is not reaching enough of the population, especially the younger population, and especially the younger population from underprivileged backgrounds.
+From his very first experience of attending music college, Matt was struck by how concerned most classical musicians are that this incredible sound-world is not reaching enough of the population, especially the younger population, and especially the younger population from underprivileged backgrounds.
 Witnessing how this issue continued without major remedy throughout his playing and teaching career, and inspired by the likes of Disney’s Fantasia and fun, subversive, educational series like Horrible Histories, Matt wanted to develop something similar to help children discover the magic of classical music and struck upon the idea of transforming the great symphonic works into funny, action-packed, multimedia stories so that kids absorb the music simply by following the story: it’s education by stealth.

-So, during the pandemic, with theatres closed, Matt needed another job for a while and began working for pre-eminent covid-testing company, Circular1 Health, processing samples, managing admin & unpacking teams, before moving to business development and setting up sponsorships with the Halle orchestra in Manchester and the Philharmonia orchestra in London, earning him a mention in Private Eye (fortunately a positive one, unlike the usual reprobates who end up being featured in that magazine).
+So, during the pandemic, with theatres closed, Matt needed another job for a while and began working for pre-eminent covid-testing company, Circular1 Health, processing samples, managing admin & unpacking teams, before moving to business development and setting up sponsorships with the Halle orchestra in Manchester and the Philharmonia orchestra in London, earning him a mention in Private Eye (fortunately a positive one, unlike the usual reprobates who end up being featured in it).

 Post-pandemic, Matt did another tour of Hairspray (~1,200 shows and counting) and in October 2022 finally launched The Opus Pocus with a series of concerts at Hoddinott Hall in Cardiff and Brangwyn Hall in Swansea with the BBC National Orchestra of Wales.
-Several thousand primary school-aged children watched these concerts both live and via livestream, which Matt and his team would humbly suggest is the first time such a large number of children have sat and listened to an entire symphony orchestra play a full symphony live on stage, as children’s classical concerts usually just feature a few different classical music pieces by a few different composers, rather than giving children the "full symphony experience".
+Several thousand primary school-aged children watched these concerts both live and via livestream, which Matt and his team would humbly suggest is the first time such a large number of children have sat and listened to an entire symphony orchestra play a full symphony live on stage, as children’s classical concerts usually just feature a few different classical music pieces by a few different composers rather than giving children the "full symphony experience".

 If you like what Matt and The Opus Pocus are doing then please visit our shop page, subscribe to our first animation, spread the word via social media - and in real life - and join us in bringing the magic of classical music to thousands of children worldwide.
-Swan Lake, with music by Tchaikovsky, and The Mountain King, with music by Grieg, are coming next… And please note, our activity pack will always be free, meaning children from any background can always discover the magic of classical music, and of The Opus Pocus, at school or at home.
+Swan Lake, with music by Tchaikovsky, and The Mountain King, with music by Grieg, are coming next… And please note, our activity pack will always be free, meaning children from any background can always discover the magic of classical music - and of The Opus Pocus - at school or at home.

-Follow Matt Parry (not Matt Perry) on twitter: @notmattperry
+Follow Matt Parry's productions on twitter: @mattparryprod

-Also https://www.linkedin.com/in/matt-parry-not-matt-perry
+Also https://www.linkedin.com/in/matt-parry-producer